The summary of 0.1° ACCESS-OM2-01 IAF outputs has been updated to include the 4th cycle and its extension, which include extensive BGC data.

 The fourth cycle (01deg_jra55v140_iaf_cycle4) and its extension are the only runs to contain biogeochemistry; this is mainly in the ocean, but also coupled to sea ice algae and nutrient.
 Cycle 4 continues from the end of cycle 3, with different output variables.
 Oxygen was initialised at 1 Jan 1979, and the remaining BGC tracers were initialised at 1 Jan 1958.
 BGC tracers have no effect on the physical state, and oxygen has no effect on other BGC tracers.
 The run configuration history is in the 01deg_jra55v140_iaf_cycle4 branch and summary details of each submitted run are here.

-01deg_jra55v140_iaf_cycle4_jra55v150_extension extends cycle 4 (including BGC) from 1 Jan 2019 to several months behind the present day, forced by JRA55-do v1.5.0 (2019 only) and v1.5.0.1 (1 Jan 2020 onwards) instead of v1.4.0.
+01deg_jra55v140_iaf_cycle4_jra55v150_extension extends cycle 4 (including BGC) from 1 Jan 2019 to the end of 2023, forced by JRA55-do v1.5.0 (2019 only) and v1.5.0.1 (1 Jan 2020 onwards) instead of v1.4.0.
 Diagnostics are the same as the end of cycle 4.
 The run configuration history is in the 01deg_jra55v140_iaf_cycle4_jra55v150_extension branch and summary details of each submitted run are here.

 Further details on these runs are given in

-/g/data/cj50/access-om2/raw-output/access-om2-01/01deg_jra55v140_iaf*/metadata.yaml and
+/g/data/cj50/access-om2/raw-output/access-om2-01/01deg_jra55v140_iaf*/metadata.yaml

 There are many outputs available for the entirety of all cycles with additional outputs available only in particular cycles or years (see below for details).